 Quality healthcare plays a crucial role in improving the lives of the poor.
 In many developing countries, however, high-quality healthcare can be hard to come by.

 Early childhood exposure to famine and its impacts on future generations

 Though the effects of famine can extend beyond a single generation, researchers have found that by and large, humans are surprisingly resilient in the face of such extreme nutrition shocks.

-The following post by IFPRI Senior Research Fellow David Orden is an excerpt of a story originally published on IFPRI’s Food Security Portal.
+The following is a slightly modified version of a story that was originally published on IFPRI’s Food Security Portal.

 The last ten years have witnessed incredible economic and agricultural growth in Africa.
 Between 2000 and 2010, the continent was home to six of the ten fastest-growing economies in the world.

 However, can this growth continue in a sustainable, inclusive way?

 A tool to help the country reach its food security goals